-Two-One Planned Development Areas of higher intensity use are-is designated along Bowen Road.
-The area north of California Lane is an appropriate Planned Development Area for professional offices desiring the arterial frontage provided by Bowen Road and would provide a transition from the even more intensive, largely retail use of the Pioneer/Arkansas commercial area.
-The area on the east side of Bowen Road, south of Mayfield where property on both sides of Bowen Road is in the city limits of Dalworthington Gardens, would be an ideal location for an office or retail development2- and an ag/ecotourism area.
-An agrihood is an organized community that integrates agriculture into a residential neighborhood.
-The purpose of these communities is to facilitate food production while at the same time providing recreation for members of the community.
+One Planned Development Area of higher intensity use is designated along Bowen Road.
+The area on the east side of Bowen Road, south of Mayfield where property on both sides of Bowen Road is in the city limits of Dalworthington Gardens, would be an ideal location for an office or retail development, and an agrihood community.